xXValhallaCoderXx/kiro-ide-constellation/docs/bundle-architecture.md

 - Extension code (TypeScript) is compiled by `tsc` into `out/`.
 - MCP stdio server is bundled into a single CommonJS file with esbuild at `out/mcp/mcpStdioServer.cjs`.
 - Dev watch builds all three in the background; packaged builds do a clean, one-shot compile.
+- If the VS Code MCP API isn’t available (e.g., in Kiro IDE), the extension falls back to writing a workspace config at `.kiro/settings/mcp.json` that points to the bundled server.

 ## Source layout